 Leggings may already be a significant part of your wardrobe.
 If so, you know how versatile they are and how easy they are to style with just about anything.
 Make it a point to pack at least one or two pairs in neutral shades like black and gray that you can wear with tunics, long cardigan sweaters, and even under dresses if you need a warming layer on an unexpectedly brisk day.

 With both leggings and jeans in your arsenal, you can create dozens of great outfits by adding a variety of different tops to your suitcase.
-Tunics made with materials like flannel and fleece is essential if it’s brisk outside.
+Tunics made with materials like flannel and fleece are essential if it’s brisk outside.
 Since these are thicker, plan to pack a maximum of two.
 If you’re packing lighter weights, add a couple of short- and long-sleeve tops that you can layer beneath sweaters or jackets when it gets cold outside.
+Throw in a sweatshirt or two in case it gets chilly!

 What’s in your knitwear lineup?
 Again, this depends largely on the weather situation.
 A long cardigan is a great option in cooler environments where you may be able to head out without a coat.
 Opt for a style with buttons instead of an open front so that you can lock in more heat.
 Another great option for a cooler atmosphere is a turtleneck, which you can layer beneath a dress for some additional warmth or beneath a jacket or sweater when winds pick up.